LuisguiPizana/gans-paper/README.md

 ### 1. Clone the Repository

-Clone the repository and move to the repository directory:
+Clone the repository and move it to the repository directory:

 ```bash
 git clone git@github.com:LuisguiPizana/gans-paper.git